Sharon O'Neill: 1984–1999: Polydor Records and compilations

 A legal battle with her then-record company CBS caused a delay in her career.
+Sharon said publicly in an interview that CBS/Sony had asked for the next album recordings with no pre-warning due date and she was not ready.
 In 1984, CBS budget label J&B released a best of collection titled So Far.
 During the enforced hiatus, O'Neill wrote songs for ABC's 1984 TV series Sweet and Sour including the title song performed by Deborah Conway (later recorded by O'Neill as "In Control") and "Glam to Wham".
-She wrote "Blood Red Roses" for the movie soundtrack of "Street Hero" and music for "Dancing Daze".
+She wrote "Blood Red Roses" for the soundtrack of Street Hero and music for Dancing Daze.
 O'Neill met American keyboardist and songwriter Alan Mansfield on Dragon's Body and the Beat Tour of New Zealand in 1984—they later became domestic and professional partners.

 In October 1987, O'Neill returned with her fifth studio album Danced in the Fire on Polygram, which featured some biographical songs about her legal wrangles with CBS.
 "Physical Favours" peaked at number 25 in New Zealand and 39 in Australia.
 In 1988, CBS Records released a series of four-track EPs; Volume 18 was O'Neill and featured four of O'Neill's greatest hits.

 In 1990, O'Neill released her sixth studio album Edge of Winter.
 Two singles were taken from this album, "Satin Sheets" and "Poster Girl", both of which failed to find chart success.
 The Very Best of Collette and Sharon O'Neill was released in 1991 by J&B Records.
 It contained eight tracks from Collette Roberts and eight tracks from O'Neill, including the previously non-album single "Power" from 1984.

 In 1991, O'Neill collaborated with Robert Palmer and wrote "True Love" together for Palmer's Rhythm & Blues album.
 She also contributed vocals on that release.
 In 1994, O'Neill, Palmer, and Palmer's girlfriend Mary Ambrose co-wrote "Love Takes Time" for Palmer's Honey album.
 O'Neill contributed vocals to that release, as well as to Palmer's 1999 Rhythm & Blues and 2003's Drive.